ZombieNW/OnyxLib/forever-v1.0.md

 ---

 ### Items
 An item is a declaratively configured wrapper around a vanilla base `Material`.
-OnyxLib bridges the gap between the code and resource pack assets by mapping textures to sequentially generated model data IDs.
 ```java
 ns.item("strawberry")
     .displayName("Strawberry")